ServerContainers/mysql/README.md

 ## What is it

 This Dockerfile (available as ___servercontainers/mysql___) gives you a MySQL/MariaDB SQL-Server on alpine.
-It is also possible to configure a auto mysqldump and restore mechanism.
+It is also possible to configure an auto mysqldump and restore mechanism.

 For Configuration of the Server you use environment Variables.

-It's based on the [alpine:latest](https://registry.hub.docker.com/_/alpine/) Image
+It's based on the [alpine:3.5](https://registry.hub.docker.com/_/alpine/) Image

 View in Docker Registry [servercontainers/mysql](https://registry.hub.docker.com/u/servercontainers/mysql/)